dd32/td-gh-ex/readme.txt

 == ChangeLog ==

+= 1.1.0 =
+Meta box removed and service class removed,used image in service category.

+= 1.1.0 =
+Post Categories used for slider,services and portfolio.

+= 1.0.5 =
+Deprecated tags removed

+= 1.0.4 =
+Escaping and prefixing redone.

+= 1.0.3 =
+Fixed escaping issues.

+= 1.0.2 =
+Changed Description and demo link.

 = 1.0.1 =
 Fixes as per review
 Added Support links to the customizer

-= 1.0.2 =
-Changed Description and demo link.

-= 1.0.3 =
-Fixed escaping issues.

-= 1.0.4 =
-Escaping and prefixing redone.

-= 1.0.5 =
-Deprecated tags removed

-= 1.1.0 =
-Post Categories used for slider,services and portfolio.